Alan Manly

-Alan Philip James Manly (born in 1950) is an Australian entrepreneur, company director and published author.
+Alan Philip James Manly (born 1950) is an Australian entrepreneur, company director and published author.

 Career

 After dropping out of year nine at Bacchus Marsh High School in the north-west of Victoria, Australia, Alan worked as a postman before securing an apprenticeship as a television repairman.
 For eight years, Alan worked at Digital Equipment Corporation first as a computer technician, then in sales and marketing.

 Alan commenced his entrepreneurial career as a founding Director of a software company that developed and sold computerised freight tracking and integrated management systems used by major independent freight companies.

 Alan then moved into the education industry, delivering papers on trading educational services in China and India.
 He is a former director of the Australian Council of Private Education and Training, the industry association that then represented private colleges in Australia.
 He represented the industry before the Australian Senate supporting the introduction of government supervised trust accounts for student funds.
 In 2013 he joined the board of the Council of Private Higher Education, a national industry body representing independent Higher Education Providers.

-He was the Managing Director of Group Colleges Australia (GCA), from 1999 to 2023,a company that has raised public and private funding to develop distance education using the Internet.
+He was the Managing Director of Group Colleges Australia (GCA), from 1999 to 2023, a company that has raised public and private funding to develop distance education using the Internet.
 GCA was amongst the first private colleges in Australia to implement distance learning via the Internet to overseas students.
 When GCA moved its campus to the former iconic TNT Towers in Lawson Square, Redfern in 2008, Alan stated his support for revitalising Redfern into "a modern cosmopolitan suburb."
 The renamed GCA towers dominate the local area.

 In 2017, GCA moved all its colleges into the Sydney CBD.
 The Higher Education division, Universal Business School Sydney (UBSS) was re-established in a modern CBD campus at 233 Castlereagh Street, Sydney.
 Coinciding with this move Alan released his book "The Unlikely Entrepreneur".